open-canada-ouvert/directory/README.md

 ## Directory of open Government Canada repositories

-In this list are cataloged the repositories of source code or data of the various branches of the Canadian government.
+Here is a catalogue of the source code and data repositories of the various department and agencies of the Canadian government.

 ### [National Research Council Canada (NRC)](https://github.com/nrc-cnrc/)